9+ Ways To Do Thanksgiving On A Budget

 4: Shop Sales

 Many grocery stores have sales in the weeks leading up to Thanksgiving.
 Be on the lookout for discounted boxed stuffing, vegetables, frozen foods, canned goods, and Thanksgiving staples.
+Also look for store brands which almost always cost less than recognizable brands.

 5: Make Boxed Stuffing… Better

 You can buy boxed stuffing for less than $2.00 a box.
+And it will taste just fine.

-For just a little more money, you can upgrade your boxed stuffing by adding different ingredients to the mix – like mushrooms, fresh herbs, apples, pears or bacon.
+But for just a little more money, you can upgrade your boxed stuffing by adding different ingredients to the mix – like mushrooms, fresh herbs, apples, pears or bacon.

 6: Cut Out The Extras